Process Validation in Biopharmaceutical Production

-Process validation is the tool to demonstrate that a pharmaceutical process is suitable to effectively and reproducibly produce a medicinal product of continuous quality.
+Process validation is the method to demonstrate that a pharmaceutical process is suitable to effectively and reproducibly produce a medicinal product of consistent quality.

 Process Validation can be complicated, for instance in biopharmaceuticals many different process parameters affect the production process and different aspects should be part of the validation.
 Furthermore, biotechnological processes are prone to variability due to raw materials, the inherent variability of bioprocesses and the variability in test results.